KWB-R/fakin/content/tool/rstudio/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "reproducibility", "r", "rstats", "ide"]
+tags = ["programming", "reproducibility", "r", "rstats", "ide", "data analysis"]

 # Project summary to display on homepage.
 summary = "RStudio is an integrated development environment (IDE) for [R](../r/)."